Maps4HTML/MapML.js/how-to-release.md

 Note that when releasing on npm, you are distributing leaflet, proj4 etc., so you need to distribute the text of their licenses with the dist folder.

-Open the command prompt and cd into the Web-Map-Custom-Element project directory.
+Open the command prompt and cd into the MapML.js project directory.

 Type in –
 ```bash